 • Financial projections

-• How will business achieve sustainability; what future products or services will follow
+• How the business will achieve sustainability, what future products or services will follow

-Once the applications are received, judges will review the executive summaries and invite selected applicants to pitch their business plan in person.
+Judges review applications and invite selected applicants to pitch their business plans in person.